karinnamonzon/cse-15l-lab-report/labWeekOne.md

 ## **Setting up remote Visual Studio Code**

-1. The Visual Studio Code website will allow you to download VS Code onto your computer.
+1. The [Visual Studio Code website](https://code.visualstudio.com/) will allow you to download VS Code onto your computer.
 If you have a Windows system then clock the circled button labelled "DownLoad for Windows."
 If you do not have a Windows system click the button with an arrow to open a drop-down meny that will link you to other downloads for macOS and Linux.

 ![Image](https://github.com/karinnamonzon/cse-15l-lab-report/blob/main/VSCode%20website.png?raw=true)

-2. After openign the download file, it will lead you a window that will ask you accept an  agreement.
+2. After opening the download file, it will lead you a window that will ask you accept an  agreement.
 Accept it and press Next.
 3. It will then allow you to set where Visual Studio Code will be saved.
 You can change this to your own path or keep it in a default location..
 Press Next after you have decided.
 4. The next windows it will show you are about your preferences in for the download.
 Read through these and press Next after you have selected your preferences.